 One of the big risks you run when you attend a lot of search marketing conferences is the issue of hearing the same things over and over again.
 I came out to this year’s SMX Advanced conference in Seattle with that in mind.
 After all, I was just at SMX East in New York in October of last year.
 How much could possibly change in just eight short months?
 Well, as you probably know, a whole lot has changed in that relatively short time, and much of that change was on the agenda at SMX Advanced.
-There’s a whole lot to talk about, but I’d bucket the changes into three categories: the changing face of search, the rise of Bing, and the evolution of search advertising.
+There’s a whole lot to talk about, but I’d bucket the changes into three categories: the changing face of search, the rise of Bing and the evolution of search advertising.

 The Changing Face of Search

 We all know that the concept of search as ten blue links in a browser will soon be a thing of the past.
 Gurdeep Singh Pall from Microsoft said as much at the keynote, predicting that input devices like the keyboard and mouse will be nothing but curiosities to our grandchildren.
 Touch screens and voice activation are already replacing those traditional means of interaction on newer devices.
 This makes a big difference in how search works overall.
 When someone talks to their computer or phone or Xbox, they do so in a natural language fashion that’s very different from typing on a keyboard or phone screen.
 Services like Siri (now powered by Microsoft’s Bing) and Google Now are not merely returning links to web pages in response to this new breed of queries.
 Instead, they’re interpreting inputs and giving back knowledge rather than mere information.
 Search for something like “Milwaukee Brewers roster” on Google and you won’t just get a link to the team’s page about that.
 Instead, you’ll get a slider powered by the knowledge graph with head shots and names that you can scroll through to find who you’re looking for.
-Then take a look at the kinds of things Google demonstrated at this year’s i/o developer conference.
-This is a whole new level of information retrieval.

 The Rise of Bing